codectified/mindroots/src/content/about.md

 The core idea behind MindRoots is that **life and language are deeply intertwined**—just as our hearts, minds, and bodies are interconnected, so too are the words, sounds, and meanings that make up our language.

-Language mirrors the structure of the self and is the key to understanding the the heart, mind and body.
+Language mirrors the structure of the self and is the key to understanding the heart, mind and body.

 How?